cold-briu/junior-web-developer-test/api/readme.md

 ## Employee

 Defines the jobs maker.
-- Has an one to one relation with Contractor entity trough Job entity
+- Has an one to one relation with Manager entity trough Job entity
 - Could have a many to one relation with Job entity _(Currently doesn't apply because Job entitity is serviceless )_

 Container personal data and job aviliableness